General Questions

 What are your office hours?

 They say the early bird gets the worm, and thanks to my Marine Corps dad, I am an early riser based in Northern California.
-I am in my office Monday through Friday from 5:30am to 2:30pm PST.
+I am in my office Monday through Friday from 5:30am to 2:30pm PT.

 Miscellaneous